 Read more about appealing CUE claims with the CAVC with VA Form 4597b.

 Many veterans seek help when fighting a VA decision, especially regarding CUE claims.
 This is because specific requirements need to be followed to have the best chance of a favorable outcome.
-VA Claims Insider can help you write a winning motion for revision based on a clear and unmistakable error.
-Contact our experienced coaches today to help you get the rating you deserve.

 About the Author